 Fisher Investments is a global money management firm headquartered in Camas, Washington.
-The fee-only financial advisor firm has $96 billion in assets under management.
+This fee-only financial advisor has more than $120 billion in assets under management on a discretionary basis only.
 It is divided into four main businesses: Fisher Investments Institutional Group, Fisher Investments Private Client Group, Fisher Investments 401(k) Solutions Group and Fisher Investments International Group.

-Fisher Investments has clients across the U.S., Europe, Canada, Asia and the Middle East, including more than 40,000 private clients and over 175 large institutions.
-Though it generally calls for a $500,000 account minimum, the firm typically seeks a lower minimum of $200,000 for its WealthBuilder accounts, allowing lower-level investors to work with the firm’s financial advisors.
+Fisher Investments has clients across the U.S., Europe, Canada, Asia and the Middle East, including more than 68,000 private clients and over 175 large institutions.
+Though it generally calls for a $500,000 account minimum, the firm may selectively accept a lower minimum of $200,000 for its WealthBuilder accounts, allowing lower-level investors to work with the firm’s financial advisors.
 High-net-worth clients still comprise the largest percentage of its client base, though it also works with pooled investment vehicles, charitable organizations, state or municipal government entities and other investment advisors.

 Fisher Investments Background

 Fisher Investments was founded in 1979 by Ken Fisher, a renowned figure in the investment world.
 Fisher penned his "Portfolio Strategy" column for Forbes magazine for over 30 years and has written 11 books.
 Investment Advisor Magazine has named Fisher one of the 30 most influential figures in the investment advisory business for the last three decades.
 Fisher currently serves as the firm's executive chairman and co-chief investment officer.

 Since its founding nearly 40 years ago, Fisher Investments has grown to serve clients across the globe.
 It is a privately held, fee-only firm.